 SUP, Science is my way of reminding myself and others about our role in environmental health and environmental science.
 Here are a few professional videos and articles that capture the essence of SUP, Science.

 SUP, Science is all about scientific adventures.
-We strap a chemical sensor known as the WavepHOx (because it measures pH and oxygen) to Stand Up Paddleboards (SUPs) and paddle through the surf zone.
-Paddleboards are ideal for near shore measurements because they are extremely mobile while barely disrupting the natural dynamics of the water—critical for accurate recordings of our environment.
-Equally importantly, SUPs are accessible by people of essentially all ages.
+We strap a chemical sensor known as the WavepHOx (it measures pH and Oxygen) to Stand Up Paddleboards (SUPs) and paddle in and around the surf-zone.
+Paddleboards are ideal for near shore measurements because they are extremely mobile while barely disrupting the natural dynamics of the water and shallow ecosystems—-critical for accurate recordings of our environment.
 This means that our scientific discoveries won’t be hidden in the lab; they’ll be on the water’s surface where all can see and even participate.
-Ocean chemistry is changing at a rate that hasn’t been “experienced” for over 20 million years.
-We have at our fingertips a unique opportunity to begin recording these changes in a tangible way.

-I developed SUP, Science as a graduate student at Scripps Institution of Oceanography.
-As an avid waterman, oceanographer, and engaged volunteer, I saw an immense opportunity to bring my interests together to match the world’s need for a better understanding of our role in global change.
+I spearheaded SUP, Science as a graduate student at Scripps Institution of Oceanography.
+As an aspiring waterman, oceanographer, and engaged volunteer, I saw an immense opportunity to bring my interests together while meeting the humanity’s need for a better understanding of our role in global change.